parvesh-spec/campusforwisdom/replit.md

 # Overview

-CampusForWisdom is a comprehensive AI education platform that provides online courses, live learning sessions, and content management capabilities.
-The platform serves students seeking to learn AI skills for software development, video creation, and presentation design, while providing instructors and administrators with tools to manage courses, students, and educational content.
+CampusForWisdom is a student-focused AI education platform that provides online courses and live learning sessions.
+The platform serves students seeking to learn AI skills for software development, video creation, and presentation design through an intuitive public-facing website with secure student authentication.

 The application is built as a full-stack web platform with a React frontend, Express.js backend, and PostgreSQL database, designed to facilitate interactive AI education through both self-paced courses and live instructor-led sessions.
+The platform focuses exclusively on student-facing functionality with simplified authentication.

 # User Preferences